sevimcaliskann/MoodGANimation/README.md

 - Convolutional GRU unit is included in generator instead of residual blocks of original model and U-Net connections between encoder and decoder of generator
 - Using 2 discriminators, one is frame discriminator for fake/real discrimination of frames and affect prediction and video discriminator for collection of frames generated from a start point

+Results from 3 different cases are presented below, same standard from original GANimation is followed: first column is for original image, second column is generated affect frame, third frame is attention mask and last column is color mask map associated with conditional affects.

+- Convolutional GRU on discriminator: <br />

+- Convolutional GRU on U-Net generator: <br />

+- Separated video and frame discriminators: <br />